 Sheet Metal Apprenticeships Start Here

-The Sheet Metal Workers Local 110 Apprenticeship is a 5-year program.
-Classes are twice a month, along with over 6,000 hours of On-the-Job Training and pay raises every six months.
+The Sheet Metal Workers Local 110 Apprenticeship is a 4-year program.
+Classes are twice a month, along with On-the-Job Training and pay raises every six months.

 Local 110 averages 65 to 75 apprentices in the program every year.
-Each of these apprentices receives five years of instruction combined with Jobsite experiences to equal 6,000 training hours in the following areas:
+Each of these apprentices receives four years of instruction combined with Jobsite experiences in the following areas:

 - Sheet Metal Fabrication